-All the forest properties owned by the UB Timberland Fund, totalling 72,276 hectares, are PEFCTM-certified.
-Additionally, some 84 per cent of them are FSC®-certified (FSC-C109750).
+All the forest properties owned by the UB Timberland Fund, totalling 97,238 ha, are PEFCTM-certified.
+Additionally, some 78% of them are FSC®-certified (FSC-C109750).
 Certification is an important tool for sustainable forestry as it is a way of demonstrating that the forest management is economically, socially and ecologically sustainable.
 The sustainability of the activities is regularly reviewed when the certificates are audited.
 Today, sustainable forest management is also a condition for access to the timber market.
 It brings predictability to the activities and makes the commercial use of forests acceptable.

 An independent audit with site visits ensures that the fund's forest management fulfils the criteria for FSC certification.
-In 2022, the fund was audited by the FSC.
+In 2023, the fund was audited by the FSC.
 The audit did not reveal any non-conformities.
-At the beginning of the monitoring period in 2017, the trunk volume of the tree stock was 688,917 cubic metres.
-At the end of 2022, the trunk volume of FSC-certified forest land was 4,756,607 cubic metres.